hakavlad/memavaild/README.md

 — [Benjamin Berg](https://lists.fedoraproject.org/archives/list/devel@lists.fedoraproject.org/message/3VNHWVRSGPYCFC6LUCNGUBUPSLZJT7OE/)

-`memavaild` is yet another tool to improve responsiveness during heavy swapping.
-How it works: slices are swapped out when `MemAvailable` is low by reducing `memory.high` (values change dynamically).
-Effects: performance increases in tasks that requires heavy swapping, especially in io-bound tasks.
-At the same time, tasks are performed at less io and memory pressure. `memavaild` tries to keep about 3% available memory by default.
+Default behavior: the control groups specified in the config (`user.slice` and `system.slice`) are swapped out when `MemAvailable` is low by reducing `memory.high` (values change dynamically). `memavaild` tries to keep about 3% available memory.

+Effects: tasks are performed at less I/O and memory pressure (and this may be detected by PSI metrics).
+At the same time, performance may be increased in tasks that requires heavy swapping, especially in I/O bound tasks.
 Using `memavaild` has no effect without swap space.

 ## Requirements